wp-plugins/feed2tweet/README.txt

 * Multiple URL Shortening Services: tinyurl, is.gd, bit.ly
 * What to Tweet?
 Ability to tweet Posts, Pages or Both when Published
 * Use your bit.ly and tr.im account to keep track of your links
-* Use Google Analytics to track incoming visits from this links
+* Use Google Analytics to track incoming visits from these links

 = Related Links =
 * Plugin Homepage: [Feed2tweet.com](http://feed2tweet.com/)